 Contraception can be discussed with any doctor.
 Follow-up appointments for contraception can be made with the practice nurse.
 We also fit and remove implants, Nexplanon, and you should make an appointment with one of the doctors to discuss this.

 We are a C:Card point for people aged 16 and over who want free condoms.
 C:Card is an NHS Lothian sexual health service.
-Please show your card at reception or ask at reception if you do not have a card.
+During the pandemic these are available to request online.

 These are done every three years for women aged 25 to 64.
 Appointments are usually with the nurse but can be arranged with a doctor if you prefer.
 Smears can also be done by Family Planning Services based at Dean Terrace who offer evening appointments.
 A central computerised recall system is in operation across Scotland (SCCRS), and women should receive an invitation to attend for a cervical smear.

 These are done by the practice nurse and include all aspects relating to good health.
 Please tell the receptionist that you wish to make an appointment for a well person check.

 Baby clinics are run by the health visitor and paediatric staff nurse on Thursdays between 11 and 12 (last weight at 11.45) at Conan Doyle Medical Centre.
 The health visitor offers advice on child care, including baby weighing.
 No appointment is necessary for the Thursday clinic.
 Vision checks on babies and young children are organised by the health visitor.

 The health visitor runs a child health development programme to monitor the health and development of babies and young children.
 Invitations to attend are sent out at the appropriate times.